 Fees and charges

-More information about fees for exporting livestock can be found in the departments charging guidelines.
+Information about fees for exporting livestock can be found in the department’s charging guidelines.

 For more information, please see the frequently asked questions page and if you can't find the answer to your question or have a general question or comment about exporting livestock please contact us.